 - opt-out of direct marketing, and profiling for marketing

-Erasure – Some personal information and user generated content cannot be deleted as they are used to record contracts, document financial transactions, and are used in providing important product information for the retail marketplace.
+Erasure – Some personal information and user-generated content cannot be deleted as they are used to record contracts, document financial transactions, and provide important product information for the retail marketplace.
 In the case of non-personal data that can be linked with personal data, it will either be erased or otherwise anonymised from the personal data.

-Temporary restriction to processing – under certain circumstances you may exercise this right, in particular if you believe that the personal data we have is not accurate, or you believe that we do not have legitimate grounds for processing your information.
-In either case you may exercise this right by contacting our privacy officer.
+Temporary restriction to processing – under certain circumstances, you may exercise this right, in particular, if you believe that our personal data is inaccurate or we do not have legitimate grounds for processing your information.
+In either case, you may exercise this right by contacting our privacy officer.

-Unless stated elsewhere, users may exercise any of the above rights by contacting our Privacy Officer.
+Unless stated elsewhere, users may exercise the above rights by contacting our Privacy Officer.

-We use various safeguards to protect the personal information submitted to us, both during transmission and once we receive it.
-However, no method of transmission over the Internet or via mobile device, or method of electronic storage, is 100% secure.
+We use various safeguards to protect the personal information submitted to us during transmission and after receiving it.
+However, no method of transmission over the Internet or via mobile device or electronic storage method is 100% secure.
 Therefore, while we strive to use commercially acceptable means to protect your personal information, we cannot guarantee its absolute security.